deeplearning4j/deeplearning4j/examples-tour.md

 ## Recurrent Neural Networks

-Recurrent Neural Networks are useful for processing sequential or time series data.
+Recurrent Neural Networks are useful for processing time series data or other sequentially fed data like video.

 The examples folder for Recurrent Neural Networks has the following: